 This doesn't have to be a 50-pager - all it takes is a super helpful checklist in PDF form to serve as a lead magnet.
 To download it, visitors will need to enter their names and a valid email address.

 What's the point of getting their contact information?
-Building an email list and nurturing along the funnel and customer journey.
+It's about building an email list and nurturing prospects.

 The first thing we need to do is capture the lead.
 Usually, at this point, leads are not yet ready to become customers.
 However, they are now on your email list and in your sales funnel.
 You get the chance to familiarise them with your brand, products, and services.
 Through lead nurturing, you will get to convert some of those initial casual site visitors into actual paying clients.

 The best thing yet?
 Once they sign up, you can send automated, personalised emails which cost $0.
-So overall, lead captures lead to lower CAC.
+So overall, captured leads can result in lower CAC.

 Pros and benefits of improving your lead capture strategy